Ascension scrub and grasslands: Threats

-Guava is best known as a refreshing fruit, however, unfortunately on Ascension the fruit it not harvested due to its acidity.
+Guava is best known as a refreshing fruit; however, on Ascension the fruit it not harvested due to its acidity.
 Guava causes significant problems in fragile environments such as Ascension Island.
 This species is one of the first shrubs to cover over sparsely vegetated areas.
 It can tolerate both hot desert areas as well as cool moist mountain air, and forms thickets that compete with native plants for water and light.